popphp/pop-queue/README.md

 --------
 `pop-queue` is a job queue component that provides the ability to pass an executable job off to a queue to be processed at a later date and time.
 Queues can either process jobs or scheduled tasks via workers.
-The jobs are stored in an available storage adapter until they are called to executed.
+The jobs are stored in an available storage adapter until they are called to be executed.
 The available storage adapters for the queue component are:

 - Database
 - Redis
 - File

-And others can be written as needed, implementing the `AdapterInterface` and extending the `AbstractAdapter`.
+Others can be written as needed, implementing the `Pop\Queue\Adapter\AdapterInterface` and extending the `Pop\Queue\Adapter\AbstractAdapter`.

 `pop-queue` is a component of the [Pop PHP Framework](http://www.popphp.org/).